lkilpatrick/gitstream-mkdocs/docs/11_github-app-onboarding.md

-# Post installation
+# Welcome to gitStream

 ## Insert workflow automation files to your repo

-!!! attention

 To start using gitStream, create the following files in each repo's main branch with the following content.

 Add the following files into each of your repos main branch: